gmacario/easy-jenkins/docs/howto-build-gdp.md

 ...
 ```

-Browse `${JENKINS_URL}` at <http://mv-linux-powerhorse.solarma.it:9080/> and verify that the Jenkins dashboard is displayed correctly.
+Browse `${JENKINS_URL}` as explained by the `INFO: Browse xxx to access the Jenkins dashboard` message above and verify that the Jenkins dashboard is displayed correctly.

 Browse `${JENKINS_URL}/job/seed`, then click **Build Now**